sirbrialliance/ttsjigsawjoin/README.md

 Not well documented, dig around in `src/making pieces`.
 You'll need to fiddle with hardcoded paths and target actions.
 Note that you need to use the locally included version of `py2d`, not the normal version available through `pip`.

-`create pieces.py` makes the square pieces, `create_pieces.py` makes the hexagonal ones.
+`generate_square_pieces.py` makes the square pieces, `create_pieces.py` makes the hexagonal ones.
 Updated pieces need to be hosted somewhere and `PUZZLE_URL` in the main Lua script needs to changed (before generating a puzzle).

 `src/blender`, I believe, is an older, unmaintained method for generating the pieces.